 The complete finished units were weighed, with a gross and net weight of each major component to represent the packaged and unpackaged weight.
 A Bill of Materials (BOM) was provided.
-Wherever possible, the PLM system was interrogated for item weight, but this was rarely successful as this is not data typically required by the Ribbon team.
-Artificial Intelligence based queries were run on major components such as integrated circuits, memory chips, resistors, transistors, inductors, switches and ports based on the BOM specification for the main chassis and the referenced service card, which were then combined with the BOM quantity.
-A mass balance exercise was undertaken in which a gap between the measured complete unit mass and the sum of the component masses along with the main components that had not resulted in a weight value in the previous steps.
-Heat sinks mass was calculated by using data from a reference heat sink and scaled by volume.
-The volume was calculated in the first instance by using the dimensions which occasionally were defined in the BOM description.
-For those which did not have the dimensions in the BOM description, an estimate of the area and depth was calculated from equipment drawings.
-The printed circuit board (PCB) weight was estimated using the area calculated from drawings with an estimated thickness of 0.125 inch which was the thickest PCB used in the SBC LCA.
-The PCB, in most instances, performed a structural role, which is why the thickest option from a previous product was chosen.
-Reviewing the BOM for items which had not been allocated a mass the most notable either by size, expected contribution to the overall impact or by volume was sheet metal for the case and mechanical parts such as screws, nuts and stand-offs.
-The weight for metal parts was calculated as the known total weight minus all the previous components listed above.
+Wherever possible, the PLM system was interrogated for item weight, but this was rarely successful as this is not data typically required.
+The Ribbon team were able to provide the mass of each heat sink used in each configuration.
+Artificial Intelligence based queries were run on major components such as integrated circuits, memory chips, resistor, transistor, inductors, switches and ports based on the BOM specification which were then combined with the BOM quantity.
+For the 1250, the above exercise was repeated not just for the main chassis but also the MCIPS300FBH central packet switch.
+A mass balance exercise was undertaken in which a gap between the measured complete unit mass and the sum of the component masses.
+Reviewing the BOM for items which had not been allocated a mass the most notable either by size, expected contribution to the overall impact or by volume were the printed circuit boards, sheet metal for the case and mechanical parts such as screws, nuts and stand-offs.
+Expert judgement was used to estimate that the remaining mass was allocated to be 20% PCB and 80% mechanical parts.